Interesting Facts about Indians of Washington

-Unusual and interesting information and trivia from our collection of interesting facts about Native Americans of Washington.
+Unusual and interesting information and trivia from our collection of interesting facts about Indians of Washington.
 Perfect for fast homework help that is suitable for kids, children and adults.
 The Native Indians in this area were famous for their totem poles, ornately carved canoes and masks.

 Did you Know?
-List of Interesting Facts about Native Americans Washington
+List of Interesting Facts about Indians Washington

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Washington, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Washington are as follows:
+Our unusual and interesting facts about Indians of Washington, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Washington are as follows:

 - Fact 1 - Washington is a state in the Pacific Northwest region of the United States.
 The indigenous people of Washington included various tribes of Native Americans.

 - Fact 2 - These Indians were static tribes of tribe of hunter fishers.
 Men were in charge of hunting for food and protecting the camp and the women were in charge of the home and land